 That’s all it takes for her to fall in love with Reese.
 She flies back to the Big Apple, nursing a broken heart.
 It’s only when Reese’s other options for wives turn out to be duds that he agrees to take Madelyn as his bride.

 That’s after she signs a prenuptial agreement, which stipulates she doesn’t get a penny in case of divorce.
 He’s had enough of gold diggers and won’t get shafted again.

 Reese isn’t the worst, but he’s so hung up on the pain his first marriage brought that he’s a hard character to like.
 Madelyn is wonderful, working hard to transform his house into a comforting home again.
 She paints the siding, tends to the animals, and makes passionate love with Resse.

 One thing Linda Howard does right is knowing how to write erotic love scenes.
 Besides the fantastic heroine, the sexy moments are the highlights of this romance.

-As for Reese… My goodness, is that man a blockhead!
+As for Reese, my goodness, is that man a blockhead?
 Yes, he’s good-looking, possessive, virile, and has all those alpha traits that make a Romancelandia hero swoon-worthy.
-He also has this wonderful, amazing woman by his side who’s willing to go through hardships, facing them head-on with vigor, proving over again that she’s worthy of his love.
+He also has this wonderful, amazing woman by his side who’s willing to go through hardships, facing them head-on with vigor, proving repeatedly that she’s worthy of his love.

-The problem is that it’s Reese who’s undeserving of Madelyn’s devotion.
+The problem is that Reese is undeserving of Madelyn’s devotion.
 There were so many moments when I wanted Madelyn to give Reese the old heave-ho.
-Ultimately, Madelyn and Reese both have to face the truth on their own.
+Ultimately, Madelyn and Reese both have to face the truth alone.
 I disliked part of the conclusion and how Reese came to his epiphany, but stubborn men will be stubborn men, and Reese is just that.